ghaiklor/slides.ghaiklor.com/README.md

 # slides.ghaiklor.com

-This is the repository where I am holding slides written in Markdown for various events.
+The website to host all the slides I made for events, talks, workshops and the likes.

 ## Structure